Amboseli baboon

 University of Notre Dame

 Located near Amboseli National Park in Kenya, ABRP is one of the longest-running studies of wild primates in the world.
-ABRP is directed by Dr. Jeanne Altmann at Princeton University, and Dr. Susan Alberts at Duke University.
-The Associate Directors are Dr. Beth Archie at the University of Notre Dame and Dr. Jenny Tung at Duke University.
+ABRP is directed by Dr. Jeanne Altmann at Princeton University and Dr. Susan Alberts at Duke University.
+The Associate Directors are Dr. Beth Archie at the University of Notre Dame and Dr. Jenny Tung at Max Planck Institute of Evolutionary Anthropology .
 Click the links at left to learn more about the project and our research.